-The fundamental step of building effective LEPC committees starts with members understanding their roles and responsibilities.
+The fundamental step of building effective LEPCs starts with members understanding their roles and responsibilities.
 Expertise requirements for membership are found in EPCRA and other regulations.
 Members who understand their personal and legal responsibilities to the community are more likely to regularly participate in LEPC training activities.
-The U.S. Environmental Protection Agency (EPA) and state agencies can provide compliance and outreach assistance, and they have a wealth of information on various emergency subjects available to the public.
+The EPA and state agencies can provide compliance and outreach assistance, and they have a wealth of information on various emergency subjects available to the public.